Skip to main content

 # 3. Detect and remediate bad responses

-results = validator.validate(
+results = project.validate(

 query=user_query,